Teaching Puppies to Drop It

 • Try giving your dog ginger snaps or ginger capsules before the ride.
 (Ask your vet about proper dosing.)

-• Ask your vet about Cerenia, a prescription medication for nausea, or giving Dramamine or Bonine.
+• Ask your vet about Cerenia, a prescription medication for nausea, or giving Dramamine or Bonine/Antivert.

 Print Friendly and PDF